Dr Stacey Gutkowski

 Stacey holds a PhD in International Studies from the University of Cambridge, an MPhil in International Peace Studies from Trinity College Dublin and a BA in Philosophy (magna cum laude, Phi Beta Kappa) from Wellesley College.

 She is the author of two research monographs, Religion, War and Israel’s Secular Millennials: Being Reasonable?
 (Manchester University Press, 2020) and Secular War: Myths of Religion, Politics and Violence (I.B.
 Tauris, 2014), as well as articles and book chapters on the relationships among religion, peace and conflict in Jordan, Israel/Palestine, Lebanon, Syria, Iraq, Egypt, Afghanistan, Northern Ireland, the United States, and Britain.
 She currently leads Templeton Religion Trust’s initiative ‘Social Consequences of Religion’ (SCORE) strand of work on Religion and Peacebuilding.
 SCORE is poised to be a multi-decade effort to review, synthesise, research and analyse the effects of religious belief, behaviour, and institutions on many crucial domains of human life.
 Stacey also sits on the Advisory Council for SCORE.
 She was co-director of the Nonreligion and Secularity Research Network (2008-2020) and sat on its Advisory Board (2020-2022).
-She is co-editor of the book series Religion and Its Others: Studies in Religion, Nonreligion and Secularity (DeGruyter).
+She was a founding co-editor (2015-2023) of the book series Religion and Its Others: Studies in Religion, Nonreligion and Secularity (DeGruyter).

 Research interests